joelek/circus/readme.md

 ## Playback protocol

 Circus features a custom playback protocol for playback and synchronization between devices.
 The protocol is simplistically designed and built using websocket technology.

+This allows using one device for playback while using another device for controlling the playback.

 ## Sponsorship